filmeu

 Syllabus

-CP1: Introduction to environmental psychology 1.1.
-Environmental psychology study object 1.2.
-Environments and behaviour: environmental attitudes; sustainable behaviour CP2: Urban environments 2.1.
+PC1: Introduction to environmental psychology 1.1.
+Environmental psychology study object PC2: Urban environments 2.1.
 Orientation and mobility: cognitive maps 2.2.
-Crowding and insecurity 2.3.
-Residential environments: perception of environmental quality; place identity and attachment; sense of community CP3: Natural environments 3.1.
+Personal space, privacy, territoriality, crowding and insecurity 2.3.
+Residential environments: perception of environmental quality; place identity and attachment; sense of community PC3: Natural environments 3.1.
 Relatedness to nature and attitudes: environmental identity; relatedness to nature 3.2.
-Environment and well-being: restorative environments, physical activity and well-being CP4: Specific Environments 4.1.
-Clinical and hospital environment: perception of environmental quality and well-being 4.2.
-School environment: aspects of environmental quality; spaces for learning and development 4.3.
-Work environments: aspects of environmental quality; privacy and performance.
+Environment and well-being: restorative environments, physical activity and well-being PC4: Environment and behaviour 4.1.
+Emotions towards the environment and risk perception 4.2.
+Sustainable behaviour and environmental attitudes PC5: Specific Environments 5.1.
+Clinical and hospital environment: perception of environmental quality and well-being 5.2.
+School environment: aspects of environmental quality; spaces for learning and development 5.3.
+Work environments: aspects of environmental quality; privacy and performance

 • Objectives